 Greater Risk From Falls

 According to the CDC, 2.5 million people ages 65 and older visit the emergency department (ED) because of falls—more than any other age group.
-In fact, according to the National Council on Aging, an older adult is treated in an emergency room for a fall every 11 seconds.
+In fact, Consumers Advocate notes that a recent study in the Journal of the American Medical Association reported that the rate of mortality from falls more than double from 2000-2016.
+What’s more, according to the National Council on Aging, an older adult is treated in an emergency room for a fall every 11 seconds.
 And one senior dies from a fall every 19 minutes.

 The first fall, unfortunately, is only a precursor to more falls or even death.
 According to The American Journal of Emergency Medicine, “More than one-third of older adult ED fall patients had an ED revisit or died within 1 year,” making falls the leading cause of both injury deaths and emergency department visits for trauma.